Alan Simon (musician): Gaia and other works

 In the following year, Simon collaborated with Hodgson on the latter's album Open The Door.
 The album charted in France (Top 30), Spain (Top 5), Switzerland and Belgium.
 Simon co-wrote the last song on the album.

 In 2003, he created GAIA (Universal / BMG / Sony), a humanitarian concept album dealing with the preservation of the environment.
-Guests included Midnight Oil, Justin Hayward of The Moody Blues, Zucchero, Jane Birkin, Cesaria Evora, Billy Preston.
+Guests included Midnight Oil, Justin Hayward of The Moody Blues, Zucchero, Jane Birkin, Cesária Évora, Billy Preston.
 GAIA was played before 60,000 spectators in Zurich in early 2004.
 The album made the top five in Australia.
 He also published his first book, Gaia, carnets secrets de la planète bleue, published by Editions du Seuil in March 2003.

 In 2004, he composed the song "I have a dream" for the anti-apartheid musical Sud Afrique.
 The South African group Umoja also performed Simon's song "The Way".

 In 2005, Simon directed his first feature film, O Genghis which traces the odyssey of the last nomadic Mongol descendants of Genghis Khan.
 This film was shot in Russia and Asia (with contributions by Jean Reno and Omar Sharif).
 O Genghis was released in 20 countries and has been broadcast many times on Canal +.

 Fascinated by the return of the wolf to French territory, Simon wrote the 2006 screenplay Mon frère le loup (My brother the wolf).
 The project remains unrealised.